mlkywy/songshuttle/README.md

 ## Getting Started

-In order to login to the application, you must have a Spotify developer account and create an `.env` file with your credentials.
-You can create a dev account [here](https://developer.spotify.com/).
-Navigate to your [dashboard](https://developer.spotify.com/dashboard/applications) to find the client ID of your app.
-Ensure that your Redirect Uri is `http://localhost:3000` or whatever port you intend use locally.
+In order to login to the application, you must have a Spotify developer account and create an `.env` file with your client ID and secret.

+- You can create a dev account [here](https://developer.spotify.com/).
+- Navigate to your [dashboard](https://developer.spotify.com/dashboard/applications) to find the client ID of your app.
+- Ensure that your Redirect Uri is `http://localhost:3000` or whatever port you intend use locally.

 The `.env` file should be in the root directory of the project.
-The following is an example of how it should be set up:
+Here's an example:

 ```
 REACT_APP_CLIENT_ID = "your client ID here"